TugboatQA/docs/content/building-a-preview/automate-previews/auto-generate.md

 is opened in your linked git repository.

 If you're [using a Base Preview](/building-a-preview/work-with-base-previews/), the automated Preview build starts from that Base Preview.
-When building previews from pull requests, Tugboat will locally merge the pull request into it's destination branch, and build from the merged result.
+When building previews from pull requests, Tugboat will locally merge the pull request into its destination branch, and build from the merged result.

 {{% notice warning %}} When you enable this functionality, Tugboat does not automatically build pull requests from